javasoze/clue/README.md

 	search - executes a query against the index, input: <query string>
 	terms - gets terms from the index, <field:term>, term can be a prefix

+### Build a sample index to play with:

+Clue bundles with some test data (15000 car data) for you to build a sample index to play with, do:

+    ./bin/build_sample_index.sh my-idx

 ### Examples:

-1. Getting all the terms in the field 'color':
+1. Getting all the terms in the field 'color_indexed':

-    **./bin/clue.sh /tmp/my-idx terms color**
+    **./bin/clue.sh /tmp/my-idx terms color_indexed**

-2. Getting all the terms in the field 'color' starting with the term staring with 'r':
+2. Getting all the terms in the field 'color_indexed' starting with the term staring with 'r':

-    **./bin/clue.sh /tmp/my-idx terms color:r**
+    **./bin/clue.sh /tmp/my-idx terms color_indexed:r**

-    **./bin/clue.sh /tmp/my-idx terms color | grep r**
+    **./bin/clue.sh /tmp/my-idx terms color_indexed | grep r**

 3. Do a search: